 Looking for a dermatologist who specializes in keloids?
 Find out how to treat them with a keloid specialist.
 Have you ever experienced a raised, thick scar that won’t go away even after the wound has healed?
 If so, you may have a keloid.
 Keloids are a type of abnormal scar tissue that forms at the site of a skin injury, such as a cut or burn, and can grow beyond the boundaries of the original wound.
 Not only can they be unsightly, but keloids can also be itchy, painful, and affect your self-esteem.

 If you’re ready to take control of your keloids, it’s time to seek out the help of a dermatologist who specializes in this condition.
 With their expertise and support, you can finally say goodbye to those stubborn scars and hello to smoother, more confident skin.
+The American Academy of Dermatology has resources that can help you find a qualified dermatologist in your area.

 What is a Keloid?